 Dr. Hwang earned his bachelor's degree in Computer Technology from Kyung Pook National University, and his master's and doctoral degrees in Computer Science from Seoul National University.

-Steve Klingler is the Vice President of Student Experience at Western Governors University where his involvement includes re-envisioning the student portal to provide a more personalized learning experience, establishing a student success-oriented business model with publishers and courseware providers, and collaborating with academic and executive leadership to advance the WGU mission.
+Steve Klingler is the Vice Chancellor, Center for Learning Innovation at Argosy University.
+Previously, he was Vice President of Student Experience at Western Governors University where his involvement included re-envisioning the student portal to provide a more personalized learning experience, establishing a student success-oriented business model with publishers and courseware providers, and collaborating with academic and executive leadership to advance the WGU mission.
 Prior to WGU, Steve has more than twenty years of leadership experience in technology innovation, business consulting, and consumer marketing.
 He has BS degrees in Finance, Marketing, and Retail Management, an Executive MBA, and is a CMA.

 Dr. Bernard Luskin has had distinguished careers in commerce, education, entertainment and psychology.
 University Business Magazine selected him as one who has had exceptional careers in both education and corporate life.
 He is a licensed psychotherapist, with Degrees in Business and a UCLA Doctorate in Education, Psychology and Technology.
 Bernie Luskin has been president and CEO of divisions of major Fortune 50 and 500 companies, including Philips Interactive Media, PolyGram New Media, Philips Education and Reference Publishing and Jones International, including Mind Extension University, Knowledge TV, and Jones Education Networks.
 He has authored bestseller economics, technology and education books, television series and CDs.
 He is credited in working with Paramount Studios in putting the first 50 movies on CD in MPEG format, leading to DVD.
 He served on the Accrediting Commission for Collegiate Schools of Business, and led the standards team that developed specifications for CDi and CD-Rom, in addition to working on standards features of MPEG full motion video and recordable CD.
 While president of Philips Interactive Media, he spearheaded breakthroughs in many areas in CD.
 This included the first Sesame Street CD, Grolier's and Compton's Encyclopedias, Golf, Art, Children's and reference CDs, including games, and the first interactive movie on CD, entitled Voyeur.